cohure/CoHuRe/README.md

 Ultimately, the goal of the computational humanities community is to set up a research-oriented computational humanities journal and conference.
-In the coming months, we will announce a workshop that is open to full (short and long) paper submissions.
+In the coming months, we will announce a workshop that is open to (short and long) full paper submissions.
 This workshop will serve as a stepping stone to a new, open-access journal of Computational Humanities Research.

 We cordially invite you and other interested parties to join the conversation about future steps!
-Add your name to to the <a href="https://github.com/cohure/website/issues/1#issue-469270736">GitHub issue</a>
+Add your name to the <a href="https://github.com/cohure/website/issues/1#issue-469270736">GitHub issue</a>
 or get in <a href="mailto:folgert.karsdorp@meertens.knaw.nl">contact</a>.